Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Share your love

-Hvar is one of the sunniest and liveliest islands in Croatia known for its beautiful beaches, vibrant bar scene, rich history, and exquisite cuisine.
-Hvar is the perfect summer destination and an absolute must visit in Croatia.
+Hvar is the perfect summer destination and an absolute must-visit in Croatia.
+As one of the sunniest and liveliest islands in Croatia it is known for its beautiful beaches, vibrant bar scene, rich history, and exquisite cuisine.

 Hvar must-do’s